FouadWahabi/cpu-monitor/README.md

 ### Live stress testing

-Before running the live stress tests please make sure that the prject is perfectly running and accessible from the browser: [http://localhost:4100](http://localhost:4100).
+Before running the live stress tests please make sure that the project is perfectly running and accessible from the browser: [http://localhost:4100](http://localhost:4100).

 You will need three commands :
 * [stress](https://linux.die.net/man/1/stress)